Working Holiday Visa For Canada

 You will need a Canadian bank account so that your employers can pay you.

 An agency can organize that for you.
-To have a Canadian bank account before you leave home makes it easy for you to transfer money to Canada.
+Having a Canadian bank account before you leave home makes it easy for you to transfer money to Canada.

 Social Insurance Number (SIN)